leiluk1/movie-recommender-system/reports/report.md

 ## Results

-The ALS model, with the tuned hyperparameters, demonstrates its effectiveness in generating relevant recommendations based on the user preferences.
-Also, it can predict the similar movies or users.
-For instance, upon making some examples, I found that when the model predicts 10 similar movies to `The Lion King`, it suggests movies like `Home Alone`, `Bedknobs and Broomsticks`, `The Parent Trap`, and `Fly Away Home`, which I personally believe would be relevant choices to watch after `The Lion King`.
-Other examples you can see at the very bottom of the last notebook.
+As a result, the Alternating Least Squares (ALS) model, with the tuned hyperparameters, demonstrates its effectiveness in generating recommendations based on users' preferences.
+Also, the model can predict the similar movies or users.
+For instance, upon making some examples, I found that when the model predicts 10 similar movies to `The Lion King`, it suggests movies such as `Home Alone`, `Bedknobs and Broomsticks`, `The Parent Trap`, and `Fly Away Home`, which I personally believe would be relevant choices to watch after `The Lion King`.
+Other recommendation examples you can see at the very bottom of the last notebook.